andyfam/python/readme.md

 # Lambda function
 A shortcut of defining a function, used for functions that being used few times and then being thrown away.

+# Sort

+Sort() method is only available for list, but sorted() function can be used for all iterables.

+# Map Function

+Map() function used to apply a function to each item in iterable (list, tuple, etc.), but remember to cast the Map Object to list or tuple afterward.

+# Filter Function

+Filter() function is used to create a subset of an original iterable base on a condition.

+# Reduce Function

+Reduce() function is used to accumulate all the elements in an iterable to produce a single value.

+# List Comprehension

+List comprehension is a simpler way to create a new list, the syntax is as follows:
+- `list = [expression for item in iterable]`,
+- `list = [expression for item in iterable if condision]`,
+- `list = [expression (if/else) for item in iterable]`

+# Dictionary Comprehension

+Dictionary Comprehension is a simpler way to create a new dictionary, the syntax is as follows:
+- `dic = [key: expression for (key, value) in iterable]`,
+- `dic = [key: expression for (key, value) in iterable if condision]`,
+- `dic = [key: (if/else) for (key, value) in iterable]`
+- `dic = [key: function(value) for (key, value) in iterable]`